MicrosoftDocs/microsoft-365-docs-pr.ar-SA/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 اسم Intune: `Office apps injecting code into other processes (no exceptions)`

-اسم مدير التكوين: `Block Office applications from injecting code into other processes`
+Configuration Manager الاسم:`Block Office applications from injecting code into other processes`

 GUID: `75668c1f-73b5-4cf0-bb93-3ecf5cb7cc84`